 THE ROSSES FISHERY

-The Rosses Fishery is closed to salmon (and sea trout over 40cm) angling for 2013
+The Rosses Fishery is closed to salmon (and sea trout over 40cm) angling

 The Rosses Fishery is located amongst beautiful scenery on the West Coast of County Donegal and comprises around 130 loughs and associated rivers.
 Dungloe town lies in the centre of the fishery and has plentiful accommodation and all the fishing is within a 5-mile radius.
 The fishery is made up of six salmon/sea/brown trout systems with isolated loughs interspersed throughout the whole fishery.